Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Enable DynamoDB Accelerator (DAX).
 - [ ] Enable DynamoDB Streams, and add a global secondary index (GSI).
-- [x] Enable DynamoDB Streams, and-add a global table Region.
+- [x] Enable DynamoDB Streams, and add a global table Region.
 - [ ] Enable point-in-time recovery.

 ### A SysOps administrator must set up notifications for whenever combined billing exceeds a certain threshold for all AWS accounts within a company.
 The administrator has set up AWS Organizations and enabled Consolidated Billing.
 Which additional steps must the administrator perform to set up the billing alerts?